-GASB Statement No. 87, Leases, issued June 2017, will be effective for the District for the fiscal year ending June 30, 2022.
-Leases should be recognized and measured using the facts and circumstances that exist at the beginning of the period of implementation.
-GASB Statement No. 87 established a single approach to accounting for and reporting leases by state and local governments.
-Under this statement, a government entity that is a lessee must recognize (1) a lease liability, (2) an intangible asset representing the lessee's right to use the leased asset, (3) report the amortization expense for using the lease asset over the shorter of the term of the lease or the useful life of the underlying asset, (4) interest expense on the lease liability and (5) note disclosures about the lease.
-This statement provides exceptions for leases of assets held as investments, certain regulated leases, short-term leases and leases that transfer ownership of the underlying asset.
-This statement also addresses accounting for lease terminations and modifications, sale-leaseback transactions, nonlease components embedded in lease contracts (such as service agreements) and leases with related parties.
+Effective July 1, 2022, the District adopted the provisions of GASB Statement No. 96, Subscription Based Information Technology Arrangements (SBITAs).
+SBITAs should be recognized and measured using the facts and circumstances that exist at the beginning of the period of implementation.
+GASB Statement No. 96 established a single approach to accounting for and reporting SBITAs by state and local governments.
+Under this statement, a government entity that enters into an arrangement that conveys control of the right to use an underlying information technology (IT) asset must recognize (1) a subscription liability, (2) an intangible asset representing the entity's right to use the subscription asset, (3) report the amortization expense for using the subscription asset over the shorter of the term of the applicable IT arrangement or the useful life of the underlying asset, (4) interest expense on the subscription liability and (5) note disclosures about the applicable IT arrangement.
+This statement provides exceptions for contracts that meet the definition of a lease under GASB 87, governments that provide the right to use their IT software to other entities through SBITAs, licensing arrangements that provide a perpetual license, contracts that solely provide IT support services, and short-term SBITAs.
+The District has determined that all contracts of this nature are insignificant and thus, the implementation of GASB Statement No. 96 had no material impact on the financial statements of the Six Mile Library District for the year ended June 30, 2023.

-J. Contingencies
+J. Prior Period Restatement